10 Tips That Will Make You a Better Blogger

 1. Always Ask Why You’re Creating Each Blog Post

 The only reason to produce more content is because you authentically believe it will drive value for your business, your customers or (ideally) both.
-So, if you find yourself feverishly creating content simply because it’s the next item on your to-do list, stop.
+If you find yourself feverishly creating content simply because it’s the next item on your to-do list, stop.
 If your heart isn’t in it, it will show and the world has plenty of heartless content.

 2. Research Your Topic and Competition Before You Write